My awards for the best sites to give you the best way to learn French online for free!

 Kristin Espinasse is an American woman from Phoenix who moved to Provence in France to live with her husband.
 She set up the French Word-A-Day (actually thrice a week) blog to share stories of her struggles and life in France, a lot of the time through her relationships, including her two sons.
 Her blog has become so popular that she has published books based on her posts.
 They’re well written and mix enough educative words on French within the stories themselves.

-We say: Sublime !
+We say in French: Sublime !

 French My Way